 Use Secure Networks

-Public Wi-Fi networks can expose your IP address and data to attackers.
-Use secure, password-protected networks whenever possible.
+Public Wi-Fi networks are pretty risky because they can expose both your IP address and your data to attackers.
+Stick to secure, password-protected networks when you can.

 Common Misconceptions About IP Addresses